Extended Affinity Propagation: Global Discovery and Local Insights: Extended Affinity Propagation (EAP)

-} Our choice of $r_i(.)$ is motivated by the following two reasons \begin{itemize} \item It can be seen from \eqref{eq:g_func} and \eqref{eq:eap_obj_1} that a point $i$ is motivated to connect to a local exemplar $j$ only if it has a strong enough similarity with it. $\overline{I}_i(.)$ penalizes the global cost function linearly with a penalty $q_i$ for each local exemplar that $i$ chooses to connect to.
-However $q_i$ does not affect the selection of first exemplar as this is still a hard requirement of $\overline{I}(.)$. \item Outgoing message computations at factor node $\overline{I}_i(.)$ have still $\mathcal{O}(N)$ complexity for the current choice of $r_i(.)$, thus keeping the complexity of the algorithm at $\mathcal{O}(N^2)$.
-Unless chosen wisely an arbitrary choice of $r_i(.)$ may lead to complexity of message computations that is exponential in $N$ \cite{hopmap}. \end{itemize} In case of no additional information, we set $q_i = q, \forall i$.
-The modified outgoing messages from $\overline{I}_i(.)$ are
+where $\mathbbm{1}(\cdot)$ denotes the indicator function.
+Our choice of $u(.)$ is motivated by the following two reasons: \begin{itemize} \item It can be seen from \eqref{eq:g_func} and \eqref{eq:APEAPobjmain1} that a data point $x_i$ is motivated to connect to a potential local exemplar $x_j$ only if their pairwise similarity is high. $\overline{g}_i(.)$ penalizes the global cost function linearly with a penalty $q$ for each potential local exemplar that $x_i$ chooses to connect to.
+However $q$ does not affect the selection of the first exemplar as this is still a hard requirement of $\overline{g}_i(.)$, i.e., every data point is bound to select at least one local exemplar. \item The computations to determine all the outgoing messages from factor node $\overline{g}_i(\cdot)$ still have $\mathcal{O}(n)$ overall computational complexity, same as the factor node $g_i(.)$ in AP.
+Hence the complexity of the new algorithm does not increase due to this change.
+Other choices of $u(\cdot)$ that are suitable in terms of the performance, which we investigated, lead to higher computational complexity \cite{hopmap}. \end{itemize} The outgoing messages from $\overline{g}_i(.)$ are

-The derivation of \eqref{eq:eta_eap_main} is given in Appendix A. From \eqref{eq:eta_eap_main} it can be seen that the complexity of computing all the outgoing messages remains the same as in the case of AP.
-We can also look at \eqref{eq:eta_eap} from an intuitive perspective by comparing it with \eqref{eq:eta}.
-In AP, $\eta_{ij}$ is obtained by negating the maximum of all incoming messages (apart from $\beta_{ij}$).
-In \eqref{eq:eta_eap} this minimum value is clipped at $q_i$, hence limiting the maximum penalty for choosing an additional local exemplar to $q_i$.
-Thus the negative effect of $\eta_{ij}$ on accumulated belief $b_{ij}$ is limited which encourages more potential local exemplars.
-We can recover the $\eta_{ij}$ of AP by setting $q = - \infty$.

-Suppose we have a dataset that lies in a metric space.
-In AP, if a point $j$ is selected as an exemplar, the points close to $j$ also have high probability of being selected as exemplars.
-However $I(.)$ forces only one exemplar to appear and suppresses others.
-When $I(.)$ is relaxed in \eqref{eq:g_func} the points close to a local exemplar also tend to become local exemplars.
-This does not affect the global cluster assignments and can be used to estimate relative cluster density, as we will see in Sec.~\ref{sec:toy_local}.
-However it obscures the local information that well separated local representatives would convey.
-One method to solve this is by modifying $r_i(.)$ such that the local exemplars chosen by $i$ must be located far enough from one another.
-However this results in $\mathcal{O}(N^3)$ algorithm complexity which is undesirable.
-We propose two possible solutions to this problem as shown in figure \ref{fig:approach}.

-\begin{itemize} \item \textbf{One local exemplar in $\partial_j$:} For every data point $j$, let $\partial_j = \{k|s_{jk} > \epsilon \}$, i.e., the $\epsilon$-neighborhood around $j$.
-Well separated exemplars can be obtained by enforcing a maximum of one exemplar in each $\partial_j$ by introducing the following constraint in \eqref{eq:eta_eap_main} for each $j$.